-Progress reports are issued on a quarterly basis.
+Progress reports are issued on a quarterly basis from teachers to parents.
 Generally, teachers have one week to complete progress reports after the date of the quarter ends.
-Please feel free to talk with your child's teacher about this report or any questions or concerns you might have throughout the year.
+Please feel free to confer with your child's teacher about this report or any questions or concerns you might have throughout the year.

-1st Quarter Ends October 13, 2017
+1st Quarter Ends October 7

-Fall Parent Conferences Week of October 23, 2017
+Fall Parent Conferences Week of October 24

-2nd Quarter Ends December 20, 2017 3rd Quarter Ends March 9, 2018
+2nd Quarter Ends December 20 3rd Quarter Ends March 10

-Spring Parent Conferences Week of March 19, 2018
+Spring Parent Conferences Week of March 20

-4th Quarter Ends May 22, 2018 (or the last day of school in the event of snow days)
+4th Quarter Ends May 18 (or the last day of school in the event of snow days)